WJSoftware/dr-fetch/README.md

 If you feel you definitely need more, remember that `DrFetch` is a class.
 You can always extend it as per JavaScript's own rules.

-Also, feel free to [open a new issue](https://github.com/WJSoftware/dr-fetch/issues) if you have an idea for a feature that cannot be easily achievable in "user land".
+Are you still stuck?
+[Open a new issue](https://github.com/WJSoftware/dr-fetch/issues) if you have an idea for a feature that cannot be easily achievable in "user land".